-Table 3-37.
-Parallel GPIO Enable Register 0 Bit Field Description(1)
+Table 3-36.
+Parallel GPIO Enable Register 0 Bit Field Description

-BIT NAME BIT NO. ACCESS RESET VALUE DESCRIPTION IOxEN 15-0 R/W 000000000000000000000000000000000000000 Enable or disable output function of the corresponding I/O pins.
-See Table 3-36, TMS320VC5502 PGPIO Cross-Reference to determine which device pins correspond to the PGPIO pins.
-IOxEN = 0: Output function of the PGPIOx pin is disabled-i.e., the pin cannot drive an output signal; it can only be used as an input.
+BIT NAME BIT NO. ACCESS RESET VALUE DESCRIPTION IOXEN 15-0 R/W See Table 3 able output function of the corresponding I/O pins.
+35, TMS320VC5501 PGPIO Cross-Reference to deter- evice pins correspond to the PGPIO pins.
+Output function of the PGPIOx pin is disabled-i.e., the pin cannot drive an output signal; it can only be used as an input.
 When IOxEN = 0, IOxDIR must also be cleared to 0.
 IOxEN = 1: Output function of the PGPIOx pin is enabled-i.e., the pin is used to drive an output signal.
 When IOxEN = 0, IOxDIR must also be set to 1; otherwise, the output value is undefined.